 Australia recognised Georgia's independence on 29 March 1992.

 Australia and Georgia share a warm bilateral relationship which has, in recent years, focused on growing commercial ties and people-to-people links, especially in education.
-Australia also provided A$1 million in emergency humanitarian aid to Georgia in August 2008 following Georgia's conflict with Russia, through the United Nations' Refugee Agency, UNHCR, and the International Committee of the Red Cross / Red Crescent.
+Australia also provided $1 million in emergency humanitarian aid to Georgia in August 2008 following Georgia's conflict with Russia, through the United Nations' Refugee Agency, UNHCR, and the International Committee of the Red Cross / Red Crescent.
 In September 2010, Australia contributed to a NATO Partnership for Peace Trust Fund project for the clearance of unexploded ordnance in Georgia.

 Australia’s Ambassador in Ankara has non-resident accreditation to Georgia.
 The Ambassador and other diplomatic staff visit regularly.
 The Australian Embassy in Ankara provides consular assistance to Australians in Georgia.
 Georgia established an Embassy in Australia in March 2012.

 According to the 2016 census, 747 people in Australia claim Georgian ancestry.

 High Level Visits

 The Deputy Foreign Minister of Georgia, Mr David Jalagania, visited Australia in May 2017.
 The then-Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Russell Trood, visited Georgia in June 2012 and Georgia's Foreign Minister Grigol Vashadze made an official visit to Australia in October 2011.
 Deputy Foreign Minister Alexander Nalbandov visited Australia in November 2010.

 Bilateral economic and trade relationship

 Australia and Georgia are looking for ways to increase the trade and investment relationship, which is currently modest.
-In 2014, total two-way merchandise trade was worth A$13.4 million.
-Australian exports were worth A$7.5 million.
-Wool, specialised machinery and parts, and milk, cream, whey and yoghurt were the largest exports.
-Imports totalled A$5.8 million and consisted mainly of tractors and clothing and fruit juices.
+In 2016-17, total two-way merchandise trade was worth $11.3 million.
+Australian exports were worth $6 million.
+Wool, specialised machinery and parts, margarine and wire products were the largest exports.
+Imports totalled approximately $5.3 million and consisted mainly of specialised machinery, fruit juices, perfumery & cosmetics, trailers, semi-trailers & containers.